Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/Combinatorics.md

 # Combinatorics

 This module implements the combinations and permutations of an indexable object, with duplicate elements allowed or not.
-Compared to another Julia package [Combinatorics](https://github.com/JuliaMath/Combinatorics.jl), the iterators return tuples instead of vectors, which greatly decreases the momory allocation times and improves the code efficiency.
+Compared to another Julia package [Combinatorics](https://github.com/JuliaMath/Combinatorics.jl), the iterators return tuples instead of vectors, which greatly decreases the memory allocation times and improves the code efficiency.

 ## AbstractCombinatorics

 [`AbstractCombinatorics{M,C}`](@ref) is the abstract type of all combinatoric algorithms.
 It has two type parameters:
 * `M`: the number of elements to be taken
-* `C`: the type of the collection of candidate elements To avoid momery allocation, the iteration of a concrete combinatoric algorithm returns a tuple, whose length is `M` and eltype is `eltype(C)`.
+* `C`: the type of the collection of candidate elements To avoid memory allocation, the iteration of a concrete combinatoric algorithm returns a tuple, whose length is `M` and eltype is `eltype(C)`.

 ### Combinations and DulCombinations